NelsonPython/autonomousQA/testLogin.md

 ### Pre-requisites

 In order to run this script, install [Selenium](https://selenium-python.readthedocs.io/installation.html) and [Python](https://www.python.org/downloads/).
-Use the [Firefox browser](https://www.mozilla.org/en-US/firefox/)
+Use a [Firefox browser](https://www.mozilla.org/en-US/firefox/)

 ### How it works